 - Identify and analyze risks associated with those hazards;

 - Assess credible risk scenarios (with a risk matrix); and

 - Develop needed risk controls.

 This constant process keeps “SMS implementations on their toes” so to speak.
 It allows the aviation SMS to adapt to changing conditions by:

 - Regularly evaluating risk controls;

 - Updating or refining existing controls to meet changing needs;

 - Retiring controls that are no long relevant; and

-The end result should be very high level of documentation that aligns with your "operational risk profile."
+The end result should be a very high level of documentation that aligns with your "operational risk profile."
 This overused phrase simply means the “personality” of the area of operations under consideration.